ikiranis/GenericJavaApp/README.md

 - **Backend:** Add your own controllers, services, and models under `src/main/java/...`
 - **Frontend:** Add new views and components in `frontend/src/`
 - **Internationalization:** Update language files in `src/main/resources/multiLanguage.xml` and frontend language store.
+- **App Titles/Branding:** You may change the app's titles, labels, and branding from "Generic" to your own app name.
+For example, update the sidebar, headers, and any visible text in the frontend to reflect your application's identity.

 ---